 - 2.1 Bullying is wrong and damages individual children.
-We therefore do all we can to prevent it, by developing a school ethos in which bullying is regarded as unacceptable. - 2.2We aim, as a school, to produce a safe and secure environment where all can learn without anxiety, and measures are in place to reduce the likelihood of bullying. - 2.3 This policy aims to produce a consistent school response to any bullying incidents that may occur. - 2.4We aim to make all those connected with the school aware of our opposition to bullying, and we make clear each person's responsibilities with regard to the eradication of bullying in our school
+We therefore do all we can to prevent it, by developing a school ethos in which bullying is regarded as unacceptable. - 2.2 We aim, as a school, to produce a safe and secure environment where all can learn without anxiety, and measures are in place to reduce the likelihood of bullying. - 2.3 This policy aims to produce a consistent school response to any bullying incidents that may occur. - 2.4 We aim to make all those connected with the school aware of our opposition to bullying, and we make clear each person's responsibilities with regard to the eradication of bullying in our school.

-3The role of governors
+3 The role of governors

-- 3.1The governing body supports the head teacher in all attempts to eliminate bullying from our school.
-The governing body will not condone any bullying at all in our school, and any incidents of bullying that do occur will be taken very seriously, and dealt with appropriately - .3.2The governing body monitors incidents of bullying that do occur, and reviews the effectiveness of this policy regularly.
-The governors require the head teacher to keep accurate records of all incidents of bullying, and to report to the governors on request about the effectiveness of school anti-bullying strategies.

-3.3A parent who is dissatisfied with the way the school has dealt with a bullying incident can ask the Chair of governors to look into the matter.
-The Chair responds within five working days to any request from a parent to investigate incidents of bullying.

-In all cases the Chair notifies the head teacher, and asks him/her to conduct an investigation into the case, and to report back to them (and the governing body at an appropriate point).
+- 3.1 The governing body supports the head teacher in all attempts to eliminate bullying from our school.
+The governing body will not condone any bullying at all in our school, and any incidents of bullying that do occur will be taken very seriously, and dealt with appropriately. - 3.2 The governing body monitors incidents of bullying that do occur, and reviews the effectiveness of this policy regularly.
+The governors require the head teacher to keep accurate records of all incidents of bullying, and to report to the governors on request about the effectiveness of school anti-bullying strategies. - 3.3 A parent who is dissatisfied with the way the school has dealt with a bullying incident can ask the chair of governors to look into the matter.
+The governing body responds within five working days to any request from a parent to investigate incidents of bullying.
+In all cases the governing body notifies the head teacher, and asks him/her to conduct an investigation into the case, and to report back to a representative of the governing body.